FelisDiligens/Fallout76-QuickConfiguration/Docs/Project Structure.md

 Checks if any commit to the path `./Fo76ini/languages` has happened since the last update to the translations.

 ### From felisdiligens.github.io:
-Displays [felisdiligens.github.io/Fo76ini/What's new.html](https://felisdiligens.github.io/Fo76ini/What's%20new.html) in a web browser control.
+Displays [felisdiligens.github.io/Fo76ini/What's new.html](https://felisdiligens.github.io/Fo76ini/What's%20new.html) and [/What's new - Dark.html](https://felisdiligens.github.io/Fo76ini/What's%20new%20-%20Dark.html) in a web browser control.